The NewBridge Project: Gateshead

 Please book here.

-Accessibility: NewBridge Gateshead has full street-level accessibility.
-This event will take place in the co-work space on the ground floor of NewBridge Gateshead.
-Please contact us prior to visiting if you require additional information regarding access and facilities.
+Accessibility: NewBridge Gateshead has full accessibility, this event will take place in the Co-Work space on the ground floor of NewBridge Gateshead.